Lori Lieberman

 Lori Lieberman (born November 15, 1951) is an American singer-songwriter who accompanies herself on guitar and piano.
+She co-wrote "Killing Me Softly" and recorded the first version of the song, which became a hit single for Roberta Flack in 1973, and again in 1996 with a new arrangement by the Fugees.
+Lieberman's writing partners and management team of Charles Fox and Norman Gimbel did not assign her credit for helping to write the song, so she did not receive millions of dollars' worth of royalties.

-She first came to public attention in the early 1970s with a series of albums on Capitol Records, the first of which featured the first recording of "Killing Me Softly with His Song".
-After a long gap due to a retirement in the early 1980s, she resumed her recording career in the mid-1990s.
+Lieberman released four studio albums through Capitol Records in the 1970s, in the style of soft rock and folk.
+After a retreat in 1978, she resumed her recording career in 1995.

 Biography

 Early life

-Lieberman, the middle of three Jewish sisters, spent her childhood and adolescence travelling between California and Switzerland (where she attended the International School of Geneva from Year 5 till her graduation in 1970) consequent to her father's career in chemical engineering.
-She then attended Pine Manor College.
+Lieberman was born in Los Angeles in 1951 to a Jewish family.
+Her father, Kenneth Lieberman, was a chemical engineer who invented popcorn ceiling treatment.
+The middle of three sisters, she spent her childhood and adolescence traveling between California and Switzerland where she attended the International School of Geneva.
+She returned to the US and attended Pine Manor College in Massachusetts.

-Lieberman began singing and composing at a young age, simultaneously acquiring a taste for French singers and songwriters as well as American rock and pop music.
-The latter passion was fed by an older sister who played albums by Joni Mitchell, Judy Collins, Leonard Cohen and Jefferson Airplane.
+Lieberman began singing and composing at a young age, simultaneously acquiring a taste for French singers such as Sylvie Vartan as well as American rock and pop music.
+The latter passion was fed by an older sister who listened to albums by Joni Mitchell, Judy Collins, Leonard Cohen and Jefferson Airplane.